2 Myanmar protesters killed by police fire, reports say

 Protesters and residents were forced to flee the neighborhood amid the violence, as security forces chased after them.

-There were reports of sounds that resembled gunfire, but it was not immediately clear whether it was tear-gas canisters being fired or live bullets.
+There were reports of sounds that resembled gunfire.
 A group of journalists was forced to flee after being hit with tear gas and slingshot projectiles.

 Earlier in the week in Mandalay, security forces cracked down on state railway workers in a similar fashion after they joined the civil disobedience movement.